 The Clarifai platform has evolved significantly.
 Earlier generations of the platform relied on many small, task-specific models for visual classification, detection, OCR, text classification and segmentation.
 These legacy models were built on older architectures that were sensitive to domain shift, required separate training pipelines and did not generalize well outside their original conditions.

-The ecosystem has moved on.
-Modern large language models and vision-language models are trained on broader multimodal data, cover multiple tasks within a single model family and deliver more stable performance across different input types.
+As model architectures have matured, large language models and vision-language models are now trained on broader multimodal data, cover multiple tasks within a single model family, and deliver more stable performance across different input types.
 As part of the platform upgrade, we are standardizing around these newer model types.

-With this update, several legacy task-specific models are being deprecated and will no longer be available.
+With this update, several legacy task-specific models are being deprecated and will no longer be available after December 31.
 Their functionality is still fully supported on the platform, but is now provided through more capable and general model families.
-Compute Orchestration manages scheduling, scaling and resource allocation for these models so that workloads behave consistently across open source and custom model deployments.
+These newer models are deployed and scaled using Compute Orchestration, which ensures consistent behavior across open source and custom model deployments without requiring changes to existing infrastructure.

 This blog outlines the core task categories supported today, the recommended models for each and how to use them within the platform.
 It also clarifies which older models are being retired and how their capabilities map to the current model families.